 The answer to this question depends on which phones you’re using, which apps you have access to, where the content will be published, and your newsroom budget.

 For video that is being published on social platforms like Facebook and Twitter, you can usually upload directly from your video editing app.
 However it is best practice to save the video to your Camera Roll first, so that you have a high quality version to re-edit for other social platforms and your website.

 If your video is going on your website, talk to your online editor about the resolution and aspect ratio they need for your video to display properly, and make sure the app you’re using exports videos at those settings.
 Other than that, you should be able to do all your production on the phone.

-However you may prefer to edit your video on the phone, and transfer it to a desktop system like Final Cut Pro or Premiere Pro to add branded captions, titles and graphics, particularly if these elements are stored on a central newsroom server.
+However many journalists – on both iOS and Android – prefer to use their phones for filming video, and then transfer their work to a desktop system like Final Cut Pro or Premiere Pro for post-production – particularly if these elements are stored on a central newsroom server.

-If you work in television journalism, talk to your broadcast operators before you start your video project, and test any apps you plan to use to make sure that the files exported from them are compatible with your station’s required file formats and settings.
+To design the best workflow for your needs, start by chatting to your broadcast operators and technicians to test any apps you plan to use, and associated equipment, to ensure the files you create and edit are compatible with your station’s required file formats and settings.

 Many apps can be linked to cloud storage services such as Google Drive, Send Anywhere and Dropbox from where your newsroom can download them.
 Depending on your phone, you can also plug it into a desktop and treat it as an external drive.

 iOS phones can also send files direct to a Macintosh desktop via AirDrop, and some apps also enable transfer via shared wifi.